zachlevy/learning-react/README.md

 ## Modularization
 `src/modules` is used for reusable functions that do not particularly relate with anything.
 For shared React components like navbars, footers, generic components used in many Containers, etc. there is the `src/Containers/Shared` folder.

+## Stores and Redux
+Redux is included in the project.
+Anything ephemeral or mostly contained within components is stored in the Component states atm.
+Redux is used mostly for everything outside of Challenges.
+This is a possible refactor.

+When adding a reducer for redux in `src/modules/redux` make sure to include it in the index.

 ## Testing
 There is currently no automated testing.